 An application to the Registrar of Titles is more cost-effective than a court application.
 However, an application to the court has the potential to be quicker, as urgent applications can be listed and heard within a short time period.
 Additionally, even if unsuccessful, a court application can result in orders being made for the caveator to commence a substantive proceeding within a period of time and for expedited timetabling orders to follow.
 This may end up being more efficient than allowing a caveator to commence its own proceeding which is unlikely to follow an accelerated timetable without a further application to the court.

 It goes without saying that each matter requires consideration of its own facts and circumstances prior to determining which path is best.
-If you have any questions, let our commercial lawyers know on 1300 544 755.

 Was this article helpful?